Undocumented & DACA Students

 When completing the question on the application regarding citizenship, is there an applicable choice such as "non-citizen" or "other," and if not, should they leave the question blank?
 Is a blank field permitted when completing an online application?

-When completing the Common Application citizenship question, please select the following fields whether you are DACA-approved, -pending, or –eligible.
+Common Application: If you are applying to Emory using the Common Application, please select the following fields whether you are DACA-approved, -pending, or –eligible.

 Select your citizenship status